dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/dapps/bridges/chainflip.md

 A **permissionless validator set (up to \~150)** collectively controls vaults using **FROST** threshold signatures; no single operator can move funds.

 **4) What is the State Chain used for?**
-It’s the **coordination & accounting chain** (Substrate appchain) that tracks deposits, executes the **JIT AMM**, manages vault rotations, and handles governance for Chainflip.
+It’s the **coordination & accounting chain** (Polkadot SDK appchain) that tracks deposits, executes the **JIT AMM**, manages vault rotations, and handles governance for Chainflip.

 **5) How good is pricing?
 Where does it come from?**
 Pricing emerges from liquidity provided to the **JIT AMM** (range liquidity) plus arbitrage with external markets via integrators, aiming for low slippage and tight quotes.